There’s so many things to do in Newcastle, you’ll be wondering why you didn’t visit this underrated city in the Hunter region sooner!

 Having been to Caves Beach plenty of times before, I had never been to the actual caves until recently.
 The caves are located on the far right of the beach but it’s not a long walk to get to them.
 You’ll be able to walk through a couple of them, they aren’t massive but worth a visit when you’re in the area.

 You’ll want to pop along to Caves Coastal Bar for lunch which we mention further down in this post so it ties in nicely.

 21. Go for a sunset walk along Anzac Bridge

 We also love the Anzac Memorial Bridge which is an awesome walking path over the beaches in Newcastle.
 It’s a great spot to see the sunset or to go for a morning walk.

 On a side note, we love the grassy spot by Bar Beach for sunset too.
 Bring a picnic and hang out here with a bottle of vino.

-Darby Street is known for it’s abundance of shops, cafes and restaurants, and is probably Newcastle’s most happening street.
+Darby Street is known for its abundance of shops, cafes and restaurants, and is probably Newcastle’s most happening street.
 Squint and you’ll almost feel like you could be in Melbourne with the cafe’s spilling out onto the street.
 There’s some great independent shops on Darby Street and some of our favourites include Abicus and Blackbird Corner.

 If you’re up for swinging in the trees then go check out the forest canopy at TreeTops located at Blue Gums Regional Park (40min drive West of Newcastle).
-There’s over 96 challenges to choose from and it costs around $48 per adult and $28 per child (up to 9 years).
+If you’ve not been to a Teetops before, then you must!
+We’ve been to one and it was awesome!

 I heard Susan Gilmore Beach is a nudist beach although when we visited there was only one other fully clothed couple around.
 The point is, it’s a stunning beach and we couldn’t believe how deserted it was compared to the busy Bar Beach next door.